Understanding the Term “Charitable Trusts”

 Charity can be construed to mean a deed of help that is voluntary in nature.
 It can either be extended in the form of monetary help or by means of kind.
 It is believed that efforts when streamlined in one direction at a collective level always seem to yield fruitful results.

-Therefore one can possibly come to a conclusion that there exists numerous Non-governmental organizations and other entities that work tirelessly in performing charitable activities.
+Therefore one can possibly come to the conclusion that there exist numerous Non-governmental organizations and other entities that work tirelessly in performing charitable activities.
 These activities are carried out by resorting to raising funds which can be done by having an institution in place.

 With respect to the income associated with the charitable trust, given below is the income tax that becomes applicable in relation to such income:

-- The next category of the income deals with that of the anonymous donations which simply refer to those donations wherein the done do not resort to maintaining any records that talks about the donor.
-In this case, the taxability is set at the valuation of 30%.
+- The next category of income deals with that of anonymous donations which simply refer to those donations wherein the done do not resort to maintaining any records that talk about the donor.
+In this case, the taxability is set at a valuation of 30%.
 Also it must be kept in mind that with respect to income that is taxable, the donations that exceed higher of it can either be five percent of the donation in total as received by the trust or it can amount to the valuation of 100,000 in rupees.
-While on the other hand, in the case of the anonymous donation that the trust receives wherein it is established for the charitable purpose or any other religious one, then in that case the income would be applicable to be taxed in a manner similar to that of the voluntary contribution.
+While on the other hand, in the case of the anonymous donation that the trust receives wherein it is established for charitable purposes or any other religious one, then in that case the income would be applicable to be taxed in a manner similar to that of the voluntary contribution.

 - This category construes the income that is derived from the property that is held under the trust mainly for the purpose that is either charitable or religious.
 The taxability stands exempted under this category.
-On the other hand, with respect to the income that is set aside especially for the religious purpose, then in this case, the exemption stands at the valuation of fifteen percent of such income.
-It simply points to the fact that at least eighty five percent of the income that is derived from the property must be channelized for the charitable purpose and the remaining fifteen percent can be kept aside subject to accumulation.
+On the other hand, with respect to the income that is set aside, especially for religious purposes, then in this case, the exemption stands at the valuation of fifteen per cent of such income.
+It simply points to the fact that at least eighty-five percent of the income that is derived from the property must be channelized for the charitable purpose and the remaining fifteen percent can be kept aside subject to accumulation.

 - This category is in relation to the capital gain derived from the asset which is exclusively held under the garb of trust.
 With respect to such a category, there is full utilization of the net consideration for the very purpose that resort to acquiring altogether a different capital asset.
 Hence the taxability is exempted in this case since the entire amount of the capital is set aside for application in the charitable purpose.